ErikRospo/Mini-8/doc.md

 Calling `WRT` in ASCII format with an immediate value of `0x00` will clear the terminal.

+#### Jump Instructions
+The `JMP`, `JNE`, `JGE`, `JGT`, `JEQ`, `JLT`, and `JLE` instructions are used for control flow, allowing the program to branch based on the values of the operands.
+The first bit in the subtype is used to negate the condition, so `JNE` is the negation of `JEQ`, and `JGE` is the negation of `JLT`.
+This allows for an easier implementation of control flow in hardware, as the negation can be done with a single bit flip.

+All jump instructions will write `DEST` to the program counter (`r7`), which is the next instruction to execute.
+If they succeed, they will jump to the absolute address specified by `DEST`, which is an 8-bit unsigned integer.
+If the jump fails, the program will continue executing the next instruction in sequence.

 ## Design rationale/notes
 - The ISA is designed to be simple and easy to understand, with a small set of instructions that can be used to perform a wide range of operations.
 - The first bit in the subtype of `ALU` operations is used to indicate a related operation.
 For example, `ROR` and `ROL` are bitwise rotations, and are paired for symmetry, as is `ADD` and `SUB` Exception: `NOT` and `XOR` are paired as outliers.